procrastinate-org/procrastinate/docs/howto/locks.rst

             f.write(letter)

-We write the letter we receive to a file after waiting for a random time (this is a simplified version of a real world problem where tasks take a unforseeable amount of time and share resources like a database).
+We write the letter we receive to a file after waiting for a random amount of time (this is a simplified version of a real world problem where tasks take an unforseeable amount of time and share resources like a database).

 We call it::